To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 Funders can be represented three ways: 1) the ROR id, 2) the funder name, or 3) the funder name nested with the funder identifier.
 Since the Open Funder Registry is transitioning into ROR, using the ROR id to identify funders is the preferred method.

-If you are not using a ROR id, funding metadata must include the name of the funding organization and the funder identifier (where the funding organization is listed in the Registry), and should include an award/grant number or grant identifier.
+If you are not using a ROR id, funding metadata must include the name of the funding organisation and the funder identifier (where the funding organisation is listed in the Registry), and should include an award/grant number or grant identifier.
 Funder names should only be deposited without the accompanying ID if the funder is not found in the Registry.
 While members can deposit the funder name without the identifier, those records will not be considered valid until such a time as the funder is added to the database and they are redeposited (updated) with an ID.
 What that means is that they will not be found using the filters on funding information that we support via our REST API, or show up in our Open Funder Registry search.

 Correct nesting of funder names and identifiers is essential as it significantly impacts how funders, funder identifiers, and award numbers are related to each other.
 If you use the ROR id to identify funders, this nesting is not neccessary and invalid.